vuejs/eslint-plugin-vue/docs/rules/max-lines-per-block.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/max-lines-per-block
-description: checking the maximum number of lines in Vue SFC blocks
+description: enforce maximum number of lines in Vue SFC blocks
 ---
 # vue/max-lines-per-block

-> checking the maximum number of lines in Vue SFC blocks
+> enforce maximum number of lines in Vue SFC blocks

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>